compiler-errors/compiler-errors.github.io/index.md

 __Hi!__ I'm Michael Goulet, and this is my personal site that I hope to use to keep track of my programming endeavors and record what I'm up to.
 I am currently a student studying Computer Science and Mathematics at Caltech in Los Angeles.

 I enjoy programming in C++, Python, and Java, and have currently taken quite an interest in deepening my knowledge in Rust.
-I particularly like studying about compilers, operating systems, and computer graphics.
+I particularly like studying compilers, operating systems, and computer graphics.

 During the Summer 2016, I will be working at Nasa's Jet Propulsion Laboratory doing software development through a Summer Undergraduate Research Fellowship.
 During the Summer 2015, I worked at Hewlett-Packard doing Linux Software Engineering working on thin client devices and operating system virtualization.